HOME - ABOUT US - OUR STORY - OUR VALUES

 Hello, our names are Shayna & Danny.
 We are a young, married couple with a few Dober-kids.
 They go everywhere with us!
 They return this devotion by lovingly protecting and humoring us constantly with their happy personalities.
 They live to be near and please us!

 Myself, Shayna, mainly runs the PRIMA program of showing/competition/occasional breeding.
 I work from home as a professional photographer (www.PrimaPhotographics.com) and promoting our store "PRIMA Canine Couture."
-Danny, my husband, has had a recent career change and is in school for the long haul pursuing his education toward his ultimate career as a dentist.
+Danny, my husband, is in his 3rd year of dental school to soon be a dentist.

 Other than our dogs and dog shows and dog events and dog everything.. we enjoy photography, gourmet cooking and dining, camping/hiking/great outdoors, fitness, travel, and swimming.
 You can bet our pups are right along with us in all these activities!